oktayshakirov/crypto-wiki/content/terms.md

 - Using the Service to engage in any form of unauthorized advertising, solicitation, or spamming.
 - Attempting to gain unauthorized access to the Service, user accounts, or computer systems or networks connected to the Service.
-- Uploading, transmitting, or distributing any content that is unlawful, defamatory, or otherwise harmful.
+- Uploading, transmitting, or distributing any content that is unlawful, defamatory, harmful, or violates any intellectual property or privacy rights of others.

 ## 6. Affiliate Links and Third-Party Content

 Some articles and pages on TheCrypto.Wiki may contain affiliate links, which means that we may earn a commission if you make a purchase through those links.
-We are not responsible for the content or practices of any third-party websites or services.
-Your interactions with such third-party sites are governed by their own terms and policies.
+We are not responsible for the content, policies, or practices of any third-party websites or services.
+Your interactions with such third-party sites are governed by their own terms and conditions.

 ## 7. API Usage and Tools

 TheCrypto.Wiki may provide tools and APIs that interact with third-party services or data.
 Use of these tools and APIs is at your own risk.
-We do not guarantee the accuracy or reliability of any data obtained through these tools, and we are not responsible for any actions taken based on this data.
+We do not guarantee the accuracy, reliability, or availability of any data obtained through these tools, and we are not responsible for any actions taken based on this data.

 ## 8. Global Privacy Compliance